giancambo/benperk.github.io/csharp/README.md

-# The Best C# Programmer in the World blogs, articles and trainings
+# The Best C# Programmer in the World blogs and trainings

 ### Source Code
 [Here][SOURCE1] is the source for the articles.